Glenn-S/CPSC233_Project/README.md

 1.Type at the terminal "make Main" or "javac Main.java && java Main"

 To pause the game press escape.

+To move around in the game you use WASD.
 ********************************************************************************

 This game has been written to be of the mindset of a child's imagination.
 As